frioux/blog/content/posts/useful-vim-features.md

 tags: [ "vim" ]
 guid: dd45eae1-6b2b-4e5d-9786-a2958b7abf97
 ---
+Some friends and I collaborated on some interesting features in vim.

 <!--more-->

+## QuickFix (fREW)

 One of the most powerful general features in vim is the quickfix.
 [I have written about it before](/posts/my-editing-workflow/) but it bears revisiting